mitch7391/homebridge-cmd4-AdvantageAir/README.md

     a. `"Fan" setup as "FanSwitch"`

-    b. `Use "Lightbulb" as proxy as all Zone Control`
+    b. `Use "Lightbulb" as proxy for all Zone Controls`

     c. `Include extra fancy timers to turn-on the Aircon in specific mode: Cool, Heat or Vent`